LTDK

 Now

-Since 2023, I have been pursuing Master of Computing (Artificial Intelligence Specialisation) (part-time courseworks) at NUS.
+Since 2023, I have been pursuing Master of Computing (Artificial Intelligence Specialisation) (part-time coursework) at NUS.
 This program allows me to delve into AI topics that I don’t encounter in my daily work.
 I’ve completed several projects:

 Past